szf2020/node-red-contrib-flow-manager/README.md

 After installation of this module, during first boot only, A migration process will initiate.

 During migration, your main flow json file will be split to multiple files which will store your node information.<br/>
-Once that happens, it deletes your main flow json, so please **back up yout main flow json**, before running this module.
+Once that happens, it deletes your main flow json, so please **back up your main flow json**, before running this module.

 Node-RED startup process after migration:<br/>
 All of your flow files are combined into a single JSON object, which is then loaded and served as your main flow object.